 Classification of Installation and Upgrade Years

 Installation years were verified for all segments, revealing that 66% of segments in Vancouver, 8% in Calgary, and 41% in Toronto had dedicated cycling infrastructure established by 2009 or earlier.
 A comparative assessment was then conducted between the verified installation years and those in the original municipal datasets.
-In Vancouver, among segments installed or updated during the study period (n = 252), 83% accurately matched the city's provided installation years, and 98% were accurate within a ±1-year range.
-For Calgary, among a similar subset of segments (n = 670), 42% matched with the city's recorded installation years, and 63% were accurate within ±1 year.
-Finally, in Toronto, among 192 eligible segments meeting this criterion, 76% accurately matched with the city's provided installation years, and 78% were accurate within a ±1-year span.
+In Vancouver, among segments installed or updated during the study period (n = 251), 83.3% accurately matched the city's provided installation years, and 97.2% were within a ±1-year range.
+For Calgary, among a similar subset of segments (n = 668), 42.1% matched with the city's recorded installation years, and 62.7% were accurate within ±1 year.
+Finally, in Toronto, among 188 eligible segments meeting this criterion, 74.5% accurately matched with the city's provided installation years, and 78.2% were accurate within a ±1-year span.

 During the data collection phase, discrepancies emerged in the recording of recent infrastructure changes among the cities.
 Consequently, the results for Calgary and Toronto reflect infrastructure changes until the end of the 2022 calendar year, while Vancouver's results describe modifications up to 2021.
 Through the exploration of street imagery, it was revealed that several changes made in 2022 in Vancouver were left undocumented.
 Overall, this adjustment ensures the accurate representation of infrastructure changes occurring up until the end of each calendar year.
 The study period for Vancouver was then adjusted accordingly.